gwatts/sshproxy/README.md

 2. Starts an HTTP and HTTPS proxy on the local machine
 3. Opens all requests received from the proxy via the ssh tunnel

-Additionally the proxy can be configuerd to map specific hostnames to arbitrary IP addresses, allowing development servers to be reached using production hostnames.
+Additionally the proxy can be configured to map specific hostnames to arbitrary IP addresses, allowing development servers to be reached using production hostnames.

-[Pre-compiled executables](https://github.com/gwatts/sshproxy/releases) are available for Linux, Mac and Windows.
+[Pre-compiled executables](https://github.com/gwatts/sshproxy/releases) are available for Linux, Mac OS, and Windows.

 ## Requirements